ruihukuang/LLM_engineering/week7/readme.md

 ## day 5

 Load data from Hugging face.
 The data is about products description and their price.
 Use a base model meta-llama/Meta-Llama-3.1-8B and tokenizers to transform input test data about product description.
-Based on the tokenizing input data, use fine tuned_model from labs in day 3 and 4 to predict a product price from a weighted average of the top 3 predicted prices.
+Based on the tokenizing input data, use a fine tuned model from labs in day 3 and 4 to predict a product price from a weighted average of the top 3 predicted prices.
 Compare it with actual data.

 The predict error is $47 shown in the screenshot below.